onthebusiness/harelang.org/content/tutorials/introduction.md

       This is also our first example of Hare as an *expression-based* language.
       In many languages, the "if" statement has no result value, but in Hare, this is not the case.
-The "y" and "z" variables here are initialized to the result of whichever branch is taken.
+The "y" variable here are initialized to the result of whichever branch is taken.
 Hare doesn't have a "ternary" operator like many other languages do &mdash; try this approach instead.

-      Take special note of the "z" variable.
-In the "y" case, both branches of the if statement have the same result type (int).
-In the "z" case, the first branch gives "x" as the result (after adding ten to it), but the second branch appears to have no result type (void).
-In the event that the result types of an if statement are non-uniform, a tagged union is typically produced, and we'll go into more detail on these later.
-But, this case is different: the second branch *terminates*.
-Any terminating expression, a kind of expression of which `abort()` is a member (also `break`, `return`, and others), will not be considered for the result type.
+      In the event that the result types of an if statement are non-uniform, a [tagged union](#tagged-union-types) is typically produced, and we'll go into more detail on these later.

       One other note: the first if statement, with no "else" part &mdash; it always has a **void** result type.

+- title: Compound expressions & yield
+  sample: |
+      use fmt;

+      export fn main() void = {
+      	let x = 1337;

+      	let y = if (x < 10) {
+      		fmt::println("x < 10")!;
+      		yield 10;
+      	} else if (x > 20) {
+      		fmt::println("x > 20")!;
+      		yield 20;
+      	} else {
+      		fmt::println("10 < x < 20")!;
+      		yield x;
+      	};

+      	let z = if (x > 10) {
+      		x += 10;
+      		yield x;
+      	} else {
+      		fmt::println("Expected x to be greater than 10")!;
+      		abort();
+      	};
+      };
+  details: |
+      In the introduction of if expressions, we used curly braces (`{ ... }`) for some of the if statements.
+This introduces a _compound expression_, which is a sequence of expressions which are executed in order.
+This generalizes further than if expressions &mdash; for instance, most of the "main" functions throughout this tutorial use a compound expression for the function body.

+      By default, a compound expression does not produce a result (or rather, the result is `void`).
+It is possible, however, to provide a result using the `yield` keyword.
+This is useful, for example, if the initialization of a variable requires complex logic (because you must provide the initial value when you declare a variable), or when combining compound expressions with branching expressions like "if" or "switch" (see below).

+      In this example, "y" is initialized to a value which depends on the value of "x", and a message is printed for each case.
+Also take special note of the "z" variable: the first branch gives "x + 10" as the result.
+The second branch doesn't provide any result at all &mdash; it *terminates* by calling "abort()", which causes its result type (void, in case you were curious) to be discarded.
+This behavior is true of other terminating expressions, such as `break` or `return`, and some others.

 - title: For loops
   sample: |
       use fmt;